Meet Hamal, an ancient equinox star

 It’s fun to spot Hamal and its brother stars in the night sky.
-But this star also has a profound significance in the history of astronomy as an ancient equinox star.
+As an ancient equinox star, Hamal also has a profound significance in the history of astronomy.

-Nowadays, April 24 – the date of Hamal’s conjunction with the sun – is a little more than one month after the March equinox, which always takes place around March 20.
+Nowadays, April 24 – the date of Hamal’s conjunction with the sun – is a little more than a month after the March equinox, which always takes place around March 20.
 This is the Northern Hemisphere’s spring equinox, and it’s a time of renewal throughout the northern half of Earth.
-So of course this time of year had significance to our ancestors, who were much more aware than we are of their dependence on the land and sky.
+So of course this time of year had significance to our ancestors, who were very much aware of their connection to the land and sky.

 If you could backtrack some 2,500 years, you’d find the annual conjunction of the sun and Hamal happening on the March equinox.
 In fact, if you could backtrack 2,200 years, we’d also find the March equinox sun in conjunction with another star in Aries, Sheratan.

 So you see that the location of the sun at the March equinox sun drifts in front of the stars.
 It moves westward in front of the backdrop constellations by about one degree (two sun diameters) every 72 years.
 This drifting is due to a well-known motion of Earth called precession, or sometimes the precession of the equinoxes.